Junichi-K/Sneaker-Store/README.md

 # Bottom Kicks

 Bottom Kicks is a stylish and responsive online shoe store showcasing a variety of sneakers.
 The website features a sleek slider showcasing top products, a dynamic product display section, and various functionalities to enhance the shopping experience.
-Users can explore different shoe models, view product details, and make purchases seamlessly.
+Users can explore different shoe models, view product details, and make psuedo purchases.

 ## Getting Started